harkiratsingh97/iPod-React/README.md

 4. Start the development server: npm start

-5. Open your web browser and visit http://localhost:3000 to view the app.
+5. Open your web browser and visit http://localhost:3000 to view the app

 ## Usage